StephenRicher/HiCSim/README.md

 ## Usage

-Once Snakemake is installed the example dataset can be processed using the following command.
+Once Snakemake is installed, the example dataset can be processed using the following command.
-This command should be run from the HiCSim base directory, containing the Snakefile.
+This command should be run from the HiCSim base directory containing the Snakefile.

 ```bash
 snakemake --use-conda --cores 4 --configfile example/config/config.yaml
 ```

-This command will first install all of the relevant Conda environments within the defined working directory (`example/analysis/`).
-This may take some time.
+This command will install all relevant Conda environments within the defined working directory (`example/analysis/`) - this may take some time.
-The pipeline should then run to completion producing the same figures as shown in the example output below.
+The pipeline should then run to completion producing the exact figures as shown in the example output below.
-Alteratively, you may also want to install the Conda environments in a custom directory.
+Alternatively, you may also want to install the Conda environments in a custom directory.
-This is useful when you are running multiple independent analyses and do not wish to repeatedly install the same Conda environments.
+A custom directory is helpful if you perform multiple independent analyses and do not want to install the same Conda environments repeatedly.

 ```bash
 snakemake --use-conda --conda-prefix /path/envs/ --cores 4 --configfile example/config/config.yaml
 ```

 ### Cluster Execution
-All Snakemake based pipelines, including HiCSim, are compatible with cluster environments.
+All Snakemake-based pipelines, including HiCSim, are compatible with cluster environments.
 Consult the official Snakemake documentation [here](https://snakemake.readthedocs.io/en/v5.25.0/executing/cli.html#profiles) to learn more about running HiCSim on your particular cluster environment.

 ## Example output
-All figures shown below are automatically generated by HiCsim.
+HiCsim automatically generates all figures shown below.

 ### Hi-C Contact Map
 Following the molecular dynamics simulation, HiCSim performs *in silico* Hi-C to estimate contact frequencies between all pairs of loci.